St Andrew's High School has its own In-House Catering department serving meals and snacks at breakfast, morning break and lunch time.

 A number of our staff, students and visitors have a severe allergic reaction to nut-based products.
 Severe allergic reactions (anaphylaxis) can occur as a result of digestion, inhalation or any other contact with nut-based products, and can be fatal.
 For their safety, all nut-based products are banned from the school premises.
 Please do not send your child into school with any nut-based product for a snack or packed lunch.

-St Andrew’s operates a cashless catering and trip payment system (sQuid) that can be used to make a variety of school payments.
+St Andrew’s operates a cashless catering and trip payment system (MCAS) that can be used to make a variety of school payments.

-Parents can use sQuid to pay for school payments such as: Cashless Catering top ups, and payments for School Trips & Offers.
+Parents can use MCAS to pay for school payments such as: Cashless Catering top ups, and payments for School Trips & Offers.

 Safer and more convenient; no need to worry about sending cash or cheques